-Our Spring Term project is “Story Time at the Childrens House”
+Our current project is “Story Time at the Childrens House”

 Storytelling is the oldest form of teaching.
 It bonded the earliest human communities, giving children the answers to the biggest questions of creation and life.
 Stories define us, shape us, control us, and make us.
 Not every human culture in the world is literate, but every single culture tells stories.

 Stories create magic and a sense of wonder at the world.
 Stories teach us about life, about ourselves and about others.
 Storytelling is a unique way for children to develop an understanding, respect and appreciation for other cultures, and can promote a positive attitude to people from different lands and religions.

 - Reading and storytelling with our children promote brain development and imagination, teaches them about language and emotions, and strengthens our relationships with them.

 - We don’t always need to read books.
 Picture books, singing rhymes and songs, or telling stories from other cultures are also great ways to incorporate storytelling into the nursery.